SPdoesCode/spos/README.md

-# spos
+# spos - zig
-my stupid lil kernel made in zig
+my stupid kernel i made for funsie but in zig, thanks to micl for giving me a great base